joeedh/fairmotion/Readme.md

 #Intro

-Fairmotion is an advanced vector graphics/animation editor, written in HTML5 and ES6.
+Fairmotion is an advanced vector graphics/animation editor based on polynomial clothoids (similar to Spiros).

 <div style="float: right">
 <img align="right" src="https://github.com/joeedh/fairmotion/blob/master/examples/example2.png"></img>
 </div>

-It is based on the principle of never, ever (ever!) using polynomials for visual curves.
-Instead, it integrates a transendental polynomial spiral, kindof like Raph Levien's Spiro curves:
+Instead of hard to use polynomial curves, Fairmotion simulates real-world
+wooden drafting splines mathematically.
+The result is much easier to use.

+## Math

+For a deep dive into polynomial clothoids and elastica, see Raph Levien's PhD thesis:

 http://www.levien.com/phd/phd.html